MichaelCurrin/dev-cheatsheets/cheatsheets/shell/commands/clipboard/pbcopy-pbpaste.md

 $ pbpaste
 ```

-Pipe to a command:
+Pipe clipboard contents to a command:

 ```sh
 $ pbpaste | head
 ```

-Write to a file:
+Write clipboard contents to a file:

 ```sh
 $ pbpaste > test.txt